7 best tools for an online music collab

-Check out these 7 top remote collaboration tools for musicians and producers.
+Check out 7 of the best remote collaboration tools for musicians and producers.

 Even before the pandemic, making music on your own was a lovely but lonely task.
 Some producers struggle to get inspired and motivated to push their creativity to the next level without input from others.